mayasharma2110/Name-the-element/README.md

 Result - The feature did not respond as expected and started at 4 minutes 58 seconds.

 Fix - I did ... add some text.

+### TImer Reset

+Expected - Timer responds to the reset button.

+Testing - Tested the feature by clicking reset several times during a timed quiz and checking the countdown restarted.

+Result - The feature acted as normally and it did reset the countdown.

+### Game Complete

+For untimed quizzes:

+Expected - When the user completes all questions the submit button, reselect and restart buttons are not displayed and the play again button is shown.
+Additionally there is text below the progress bar to show how many questions the user answered, and what number/percentage were correct and incorrect.

+Testing - Tested the feature by going through a quiz and checking the text below the progress bar was appropriate and the correct buttons were displayed.

+Result - The feature acted as normally and it shows the right text and buttons.

+For timed quizzes:

+Expected - In addition to the above for timed quizzes if the user finishes before the timer runs out the countdown stops and instead of the time "GAME COMPLETE!" is shown.
+If the user does not finish in time the text "TIME'S UP!" will show in place of the countdown.

+Testing - Tested the feature by going through a timed quiz and checking the countdown ended and the page shows the correct text in place.

+Result - The feature acted as normally and it shows the right text instead of the countdown.

 ### Online Validation